 Don’t worry.
-It is possible.
-Here is a detailed (and safe!) guide of CPU overclocking for even absolute beginners.
-Follow the steps through and you will master the basic knowledge of overclocking your CPU.
+It is possible, and it’s not as complicated as it used to be.
+Here is a detailed (and safe!) guide to CPU overclocking for even absolute beginners.
+Follow the steps through, and you will master the basic knowledge of overclocking your CPU.

-Most CPU can be overclocked, but some of them are very limited.
-If you are using a AMD processor, you are in luck because most modern AMD chips are unlocked.
+If you are using an AMD processor, you are in luck because most modern AMD chips are unlocked.
 Intel, on the other hand, have locked the multiplier of their models except those with a letter “K” or “X” following their model number (like i5-7600K, i7-7740X, etc).
 That means you can’t get too much from these Intel CPUs or you will face some risks.

 If you are unclear about which CPU model you are using, you can check your system properties to find it out.
 To do so: